 If conditions are right, and you suspect that heat may be building up in your stored hay, you should take steps to measure the temperature.

 An easy way to monitor the temperature is by driving a 1/2 to 2 inch pointed pipe into a hay bale.
 Tie a thermometer with a piece of string and lower it through the pipe.
 Wait 10 to 15 minutes for the thermometer to register an accurate temperature, then pull it out and read the temperature.
 Repeat with several bales.

 If you don't have a thermometer available, simply drive the pipe into the bale and remove it after 15 to 20 minutes.
-If the pipe is too hot to hold in your [no-glossary]hand[/no-glossary], the fire danger is critical.
+If the pipe is too hot to hold in your hand, the fire danger is critical.

 If the temperature is below 140 degrees F, little danger exists.
 If the temperature is between 140 to 150 degrees, check bales daily.
 If the temperature rises above 160 degrees, move the hay from the building and spread it out to cool.